ipfs/ipfs-docs/docs/concepts/ipfs-primer.md

 ### Performance

 IPFS provides faster access to data by storing it at multiple locations, and allowing users to access it from the nearest location using content addressing instead of <VueCustomTooltip label="Data identified and linked to by it's location.
 An example is HTTP." underlined>location-based addressing</VueCustomTooltip>.
+In other words, because data can be addressed based on it's contents, a node on the network can fetch that data from _any_ other node in the netork that has the data; thus, performance issues like latency are reduced.

 ### Scalability

 IPFS has no single point of failure, and users do not need to trust each other.
+In other words, the failure of a single or even multiple nodes in the network does not affect the functioning of the entire network, and

 ### Link rot